 Online Careers Fair

-On Wednesday 13 May 2020, the Centre for Translation Studies hosted a 4-hour online Careers Fair event for MA Translation and Interpreting students.
+On Wednesday 13 May 2020, the Centre for Translation Studies hosted an online Careers Fair event for MA Translation and Interpreting students.

 The event was hosted via Zoom and was split into four sessions, each with a different focus and different panellists.
 The event was via invitation and the students were welcome to join as many sessions as they liked.